syncfusion-content/uwp-docs/uwp/SfCellGrid/Interactive-Features.md

 Gets or sets the context menu for the cell. </td></tr>
 </table>

-Users can add or delete the context menu items at runtime using `CellContextMenuOpening` Event.
+User can add or delete the context menu items at runtime by using the `CellContextMenuOpening` event.

 {% tabs %}
 {% highlight c# %}